git/git.github.io/rev_news/drafts/edition-113.md

   files are in the ignore list.

-  It is indeed expected that ignored files are not deleted and are just ignored without the `x` option.
+  It is indeed expected that ignored files are not deleted and are just ignored without the `-x` option.

 ## Developer Spotlight: Rubén Justo